SangeetAgarwal/SecuringAppsWithOAuth2AndOIDC/README.md

 <div align="center">
   <h1 align="center">Working app that demonstrates the various flows in OpenId 🚀</a></h1>
   <p align="left">
     This repository uses an MVC app which then communicates with an API to demonstrate the various flows in OpenId.
 It uses Duende's Identity Server as the IDP.
-You'll also see a React app which uses the Backend for Frontend (BFF) pattern to communicate with the API along with a a pure API client which again uses the BFF pattern to communicate with the API.
+You'll also see a React app which uses the Backend for Frontend (BFF) pattern to communicate with the API along with a a pure Javascript client which again uses the BFF pattern to communicate with the API.
   </p>
 <p align="left">